-1. Scenario Transitional Final Salary Link Manakanada amalifiaa fan Protection Coheren A Member who qualifies for full protection in Scheme A and meets age criterion for full protection in (public service) Scheme B. Moves without a break in service of more than five years of leaving Scheme A: 1(a) Moves to scheme B and transfers benefits.
+1. Scenario Transitional Final Salary Link Protection full protection in Scheme A a ervice) Scheme B. Moves with aving Scheme A: 1(a) Moves to scheme B and transfers benefits.
 Retains protection in Scheme B and enters B's last open scheme.
 FS link not applicable as the member has retained full protection and enters last open Scheme B. Member's scheme A service calculated by reference to final Scheme B salary under normal rules.
 [NB The exception to this is the PCSPS.
 A link to Final Salary continues to exist in the last open Civil Service scheme (NUVOS with NPA 65).
 1(b) Moves to scheme B and does not transfer benefits.
 Retains protection in Scheme B and enters B's last open scheme.
 FS link not applicable as the member has retained full protection in Scheme B. Member enters last open scheme B Scheme A service calculated by reference to final salary at point of deferring in Scheme A. 1(c) Moves to scheme B and transfers benefitsReturns to scheme A (transferring benefits) without a break of more than 5 years of leaving Scheme B. Retains protection and enters B's last open Scheme.
 May retain protection on return to Scheme A, but not necessarily the same one they left. - subject to scheme rules / regulations (i.e. might go back to original scheme/section or might go to the last open scheme.
 May also depend on qualifying for protection in the last open scheme, which might have a later NPA) FS link not applicable as the member has retained full protection in Scheme B and on return to scheme A, subject to scheme rules.
 All service calculated on basis of final salary in Scheme A.